 Please note that this list is not exhaustive.
-For a more extensive list please see the leaflet inside the medication box.
+For a more extensive list please see the patient information leaflet inside the medication box.

-You must tell your doctor of all other medicines you are currently taking before being prescribed Amlodipine, as it some medicine can interact negatively with it.
-Below are some of the medicines which are know to negatively effect your body:
+You must tell your doctor of all other medicines you are currently taking before being prescribed Amlodipine, as some medicines can interact negatively with it.
+Below are some of the medicines which are known to negatively affect your body while you take Amlodipine: